The DOL “Fiduciary Rule,” FAQ 15: Factors to Evaluate for a Rollover Recommendation (Part 2)

 In April, the DOL issued FAQs that explain the fiduciary interpretation and the conditions of the exemption.

 This article discusses FAQ 15, a DOL question and answer about the factors that must be considered to satisfy the best interest standard of care for rollover recommendations.
-The first article in this subseries, Best Interest #65, quoted the full Q & A. This week’s article focuses on these parts of the answer:
+Last week’s article, Best Interest #65, quoted the full Q & A. This week’s article focuses on this part of the answer: